 - 1. Agricultural/Farm Operation.
 The planting and cultivating of the soil and growing of farm products substantially all of which have been planted or produced on the farm premises.
 Note: According to s.
-102.04(3), Stats., the farm operation includes the management, conserving, improving and maintaining of the premises, tools, equipment improvements and the exchange of labor or services with other farmers; the processing, drying, packing, packaging, freezing, grading, storing, delivery to storage, carrying to market or to a carrier for transportation to market and distributing directly to the consumer; the clearing of such premises and the salvaging of timber and the management and use of wood lots thereon but does not include logging, lumbering and wood-cutting operations unless the operations are conducted as an accessory to other farm operations. - 2.
-Agricultural/Farm Premises.
+102.04(3), Stats., the farm operation includes the management, conserving, improving and maintaining of the premises, tools, equipment improvements and the exchange of labor or services with other farmers; the processing, drying, packing, packaging, freezing, grading, storing, delivery to storage, carrying to market or to a carrier for transportation to market and distributing directly to the consumer; the clearing of such premises and the salvaging of timber and the management and use of wood lots thereon but does not include logging, lumbering and wood-cutting operations unless the operations are conducted as an accessory to other farm operations. - Agricultural/Farm Premises.
 Agricultural/farm premises is defined to be the area which is planted and cultivated.
-The farm premises do not include greenhouses, structures or other areas unless used principally for the production of food or farm products. - 3.
-Agricultural/Farm Products.
+The farm premises do not include greenhouses, structures or other areas unless used principally for the production of food or farm products. - Agricultural/Farm Products.
 Agricultural/farm products are defined as agricultural, horticultural and arboricultural crops.
-Animals considered within the definition of agricultural include livestock, bees, poultry, fur-bearing animals, and wildlife or aquatic life. - 4.
-Agricultural/Farming.
-Agricultural/farming means the operation of a farm premises owned or rented by the operator. - 5.
-Building.
-Any structure erected or constructed of wood, metal, stone, plastic or other materials, which is intended to be used by human beings or animals for occupancy, livery, commerce, education, cultural activities or other purpose.
-The term does not include childen's play structures and portable agricultural structures.
+Animals considered within the definition of agricultural include livestock, bees, poultry, fur-bearing animals, and wildlife or aquatic life.